AdditionalPylons/cantocards/README.md

 # cantocards
-Automate lookup of Mandarin/English words in Taishanese/Cantonese
+Automatic lookup of Mandarin/English words in Taishanese/Cantonese